-- Provide a timely placement that best matches the needs of the youth and family with the contracted Service Description of the residential facility based on the results of the Michigan Juvenile Justice Assessment System and the Juvenile Justice Strengths and Needs Assessment.
-The JJAU also considers any individual youth circumstances presented by the juvenile justice specialist that can assist in meeting the following placement selection criteria:

-- Permanency goal.

-- Treatment needs of youth, especially related to matching one of the following residential treatment Service Descriptions:
+- Provide a timely placement that best matches the needs of the youth with the contracted service description of the residential facility based on the results of the Michigan Juvenile Justice Assessment System (MJJAS), the Juvenile Justice Strengths and Needs Assessment and any professional assessments conducted.
+The JJAU also considers any individual youth circumstances presented by the JJS that can assist in meeting the following placement selection criteria: - Permanency goal. - Treatment needs of youth, especially related to matching one of the following residential treatment service descriptions:

-- General Residential.

-- Mental Health and Behavior Stabilization.

-- Sexually Reactive Residential Care.

-- Developmentally Delayed/Cognitively Impaired.

-- Substance Abuse Treatment.

-- Youth's preference.

-- Placement of sibling groups.

-- Proximity to youth's family.

-- The youth and family's religious preferences.

-- Least-restrictive setting (for example, non-secure vs. secure).

-- Continuity of relationships.

-- Availability of placement resources for the purposes of timely placement and public safety.

-- Comply with statutory requirements when making assignments to private, contracted juvenile justice residential treatment facilities.

-- Minimize the time a youth spends in detention awaiting placement while allowing the assigned residential provider time to review JJAU packet to prepare for the youth's admission. - Honor written court orders for a specific placement or security level.
-The JJAU also gives written court placement recommendations for juvenile justice youth to a specific juvenile justice residential treatment facility priority and will review the recommended placement for appropriateness prior to considering other placements.
+- General residential. - Mental health and behavior stabilization (MHBS). - Evidence-based mental health. - Youth with problematic sexual behaviors. - Developmentally delayed/cognitively impaired. - Substance abuse treatment. - Youth's preference. - Placement of sibling groups. - Proximity to youth's family. - The youth and family's religious preferences. - Least-restrictive setting (for example, non-secure vs. secure). - Continuity of relationships. - Availability of placement resources for the purposes of timely placement and public safety. - Comply with statutory requirements when making assignments to private, contracted juvenile justice residential treatment facilities. - Minimize the time a youth spends in detention awaiting placement while allowing the assigned residential provider time to review JJAU packet to prepare for the youth's admission. - Honor written court orders for a specific juvenile justice residential placement or security level.
+Court recommendations for specific juvenile justice residential placements may not be honored but will be given priority and reviewed for appropriateness prior to considering other placements.